TomasHubelbauer/screenshot-shortcuts/readme.md

 white rectangle to adjust the crop.
 Click <kbd>Cmd+C</kbd> to copy to clipboard or click Done to save to Desktop.

+## iOS

+A screenshot is made using volume up and power buttons pressed at the same time.
+A screen recording is made by adding a screen recording button to the Control Center and then sliding the Control Center down and initiating the recording.
+To stop the recording, slide Control Center down again and stop the recording.
+Or use the above macOS iPhone screen recording tip.

+## watchOS

+A screenshot is made using the power button and the digital crown pressed at the same time.
+It is saved to the iPhone Camera Roll.
+This needs to be enabled in the Watch app on the phone first.

+A screen recording cannot be made on watchOS AFAIK.

 ## Windows

 - <kbd>PrtScn</kbd>: full screen screenshot (copied to clipboard)